Fusarium oxysporum f. sp. cubense

 Race 2 strains prey on Bluggoe and closely related cooking cultivars.

 Race 4 was originally coined to designate the strains that attack Cavendish cultivars.
 Prior to the 1990s, symptoms of Fusarium wilt on Cavendish cultivars had been observed in the subtropical growing areas of Australia, Canary Islands and South Africa, as well as in some tropical growing areas such as Taiwan, Jamaica and Guadeloupe.
 Circumstantial evidence suggested that, with the exception of Taiwan, the limited damage was due to predisposing factors: low temperatures in the subtropics and edaphic factors in the tropics.
 Originally classified as race 4, these pathogenic isolates were later reclassified as subtropical race 4 (STR4) to distinguish them from the isolates that cause Fusarium wilt in the tropics in the absence of predisposing factors, which then became known as tropical race 4 (TR4).
-The 01213/16 VCG (see below) associated with TR4 was first identified in isolates from Taiwan.
+The 01213/16 VCG (see Vegetative compatibility section) associated with TR4 was first identified in isolates from Taiwan.
 In India, symptoms of Fusarium wilt have also been observed on the Cavendish cultivar 'Grande Naine' in the absence of predisposing factors, except that the isolate was not associated with either STR4 or TR4.

 In addition to Taiwan, TR4 has been reported in peninsular Malaysia and Sarawak, Indonesia (Papua province, Kalimantan, Halmahera, Java, Sulawesi and Sumatra), mainland China (Guangdong, Hainan, Guangxi, Fujian and Yunnan), the Philippines and Australia (Northern Territory in 1997 and Queensland in 2015).
 In 2013, it was reported to be in Jordan — where it had been present since 2006 according to the disease report and has since been observed in at least one more production area — and in Mozambique, where it might have arrived 2-3 years earlier and has since been observed in a second plantation.
 In 2015, it was reported to be in Lebanon and Pakistan.
-There are also reports that it is in Oman.
+There are also reports that it is in Oman and India.